John Alroy, Matthew Kosnik, Aníko Tóth, Matt Kerr, Tom Clarke, Kat Perry, Amy Tims

 Because I teach only at the second- and third-year levels, only students already having a strong background in organismal biology and data analysis methods should consider applying.

 As a student or postdoc here you would be housed in the Macquarie Palaeobiology Lab along with members of the Glenn Brock and Matthew Kosnik's groups.

 Although my work is mostly analytical, our shared lab space has standard equipment and facilities for collecting and preparing fossil and Recent specimens.

 Not to mention the usual computational resources associated with the Ecological Register operations I oversee.

 And a Rancilio Silvia.

-In addition, our department houses faculty members such as Drew Allen, Josh Madin, Ian Wright, and many others with strong interests in macroecology and macroevolution.
+In addition, our department houses faculty members such as Drew Allen, Rachael Gallagher, Ian Wright, and many others with strong interests in macroecology and macroevolution.

 With all due respect and no pun intended, our department really rocks!